Shape Digital

 Starting from understanding the challenges and prospects of the digital society, you will gather a skillset ranging from developing and reflecting on your very own entrepreneurial solutions to the great questions of the digital transformation in Europe.

 The MoDE is a transdisciplinary, international double-degree program offered by the European University Viadrina (Germany) and the Adam Mickiewicz University Poznan (Poland).
 It combines the Viadrina’s strengths in entrepreneurship and social analysis with the Adam Mickiewicz University’s renowned expertise in science and technology studies.
 You have the chance to receive a master's degree from both the European University Viadrina (EUV) and the Adam Mickiewicz University (AMU) Poznan.
-After being accepted to the program, you will be automatically enrolled in both universities.
+After being accepted to the program, you have to enroll at both universities (see more information below).
 By taking courses from both universities, completing an internship in the field of digital technologies and submitting a master’s thesis co-supervised by professors from both sides you will be eligible to get the Master of Digital Entrepreneurship double degree, recognized throughout Europe.

 Jasmin from Germany